nivram913/gdsync/README.md

   - `Name`=`Force push`, `Command`=`gdsync.sh --force-push %F`
   - `Name`=`Force pull`, `Command`=`gdsync.sh --force-pull %F`

 You can setup a keyboard shortcut to execute `gdsync.sh --sync` to trigger a synchronization and `gdsync.sh --pull` to pull file(s) from remote server that are not locally present.
+Or you can use `gds_genmon.sh` (see below).

 You can setup a (ana)cron task to execute `gdsync.sh --update-gio` to update emblems on synced files.
 Green dot emblem means in sync files and red dot emblem means not in sync files.

 Moreover, you can start `gds_inotify.sh` in background task that will update the emblem of modified files in real time thanks to `inotify` feature.

+`gds_genmon.sh` is a script for `xfce4-genmon-plugin` that display an icon in the Xfce panel to display synchronization status and perform action like sync, pulling files or deleting files from server, etc...

 ## Usage